stwunsch/volk-sfmt/README.md

 VOLK module with SIMD-oriented Fast Mersenne-Twister (SFMT) implementation
 ==========================================================================

-This module is an stand-alone extension (or so-called out-of-tree module) of VOLK.
-The purpose is porting the SFMT code [0,1] to the VOLK framework, which ensures portability of the code.
-VOLK selects the correct implementation (generic or SSE2) based on the used compatibility of the used hardware.
+This module is a stand-alone extension (or so-called out-of-tree module) of VOLK [0].
+The purpose is porting the SFMT code [1,2] to the VOLK framework, which ensures portability of the code.
+VOLK selects the correct implementation (generic or SSE2) based on the compatibility of the used hardware.

 Runtime  evaluation
 -------------------